Correct-Syntax/bible_side/README.md

 ## TODO/Goals

-- [ ] Add all the OET Bible books currently available
+- [x] Add all the OET NT Bible books currently available
 - [ ] Light and dark modes
 - [ ] Theme and text size customization
 - [ ] Downplay the chapters and verses for the OET